Daou vineyard Paso Robles

 MISSION SANTA BARBARA WINE TOUR

-Like a vine climbing toward sunlight, Santa Barbara wine country has had to avoid the shadow of the famous and glamourous wine regions of northern California.
-Unfortunately growing quality Pinot Noir and Chardonnay, two of the most scrutinized wine grapes, just a few hours outside of sunny and hot Los Angeles is still viewed as unlikely for many.
-An assumption still persists with wine lovers that Carneros, Sonoma, or Napa Valley must be on the label to be a great wine.
-This sentiment is why locals such as J. Wilkes winemaker and Santa Barbara wine industry leader Wes Hagen describes the region as, “Undervalued, under loved and underpriced.”
+Like a vine climbing toward sunlight, Santa Barbara wine country has had to avoid the shadows of its famous and glamourous big brother wine regions in northern California.
+Unfortunately growing quality Pinot Noir and Chardonnay, two of the most scrutinized wine grapes, just a few hours outside of sunny and hot Los Angeles is still viewed as inconceivable to some wine purists.
+An assumption still persists with these gatekeepers that Carneros, Sonoma, or Napa Valley must be on the label to be a great wine.
+This sentiment is why locals such as J. Wilkes winemaker and Santa Barbara wine industry leader Wes Hagen describes the region as, “Undervalued, underloved and underpriced.”

 Early in the trip a winemakers tasting panel featuring Chardonnay was held at the beautiful Presqu’ile Winery.
 Owned by the Murphy family from Louisana and Arkansas, who gave the winery a Creole name meaning, almost an island, referring to a family vacation spot on the gulf coast which was devastated by Hurricane Katrina.
 Presqu’ile Winery now serves as the new gathering place for their family, and thankfully we are all invited to come by for a tasting as well.